-The proposed research on leveraging artificial intelligence for radiation oncology must also address one or more of the ROI's priority topic areas.
+The proposed research on new radiotherapy methods must also address one or more of ROI's priority topic areas.
 Proposals should focus on the highest impact research questions for the field of radiation oncology.
 Projects resulting in tangible deliverables with practical applications for radiation oncology professionals and their patients such as, decision support tools, educational materials, additional grants, abstracts, and manuscripts will be given priority.
 Knowledge derived from these studies should aim to improve patient outcomes in cancer treatment or the survivorship experience.
 Special consideration will be given to proposals that use highly innovative methodologies or are not otherwise fundable through traditional sources.